Atlanta, Georgia Train Accident Lawyers

 In addition, the FRA may also investigate the accident to determine whether the carrier violated federal safety regulations.
 If the FRA finds that the train carrier acted negligently or violated safety regulations, that can be used as evidence in your injury claim.

-You need to hire a train accident lawyer who can quickly and thoroughly investigate your claim or crucial evidence may be overlooked, lost, or destroyed.
 At The Millar Law Firm, our attorneys and staff put in the work to find and collect all the evidence necessary to build a strong legal claim at no cost to you.

 We know how to obtain the train carrier’s records and use the FRA investigative report to help prove negligence.
 If your accident involves a railway such as Amtrak, we also know how to overcome the specific challenges of bringing a claim against a government entity.
 Without the representation of an experienced Atlanta train accident lawyer, you may never find out how much your case is worth and settle for less than you deserve.